Pakistan at the 2022 Asian Games

 Pakistan competed at the 2022 Asian Games in Hangzhou, Zhejiang, China, which was held from 23 September 2023 to 8 October 2023.
-Originally, the event was scheduled to held in September 2022 but due to COVID-19 pandemic cases rising in China the event was postponed and rescheduled to 23 September to 8 October 2023.
+Originally, the event was scheduled to be held in September 2022 but due to COVID-19 pandemic cases rising in China, the event was postponed and rescheduled to 23 September to 8 October 2023.

 Pakistan sent a delegation of 189 athletes (comprising 136 male and 53 female) across 24 sports, along with 72 officials to the event.
-As on 1 October 2023.

 Kishmala Talat won Pakistan its first ever Asian Games medal in shooting.

-Pakistan disappointingly only won three medals at these games, the fewest it has ever won at the Asian Games.
+Pakistan won three medals at these games, the fewest it had ever won at the Asian Games.